STEPbySTEPproj/HF_metrics/README.md

 # HF_metrics

-_To be extended to cover the two other scripts_
+Todo: _To be extended to cover the two other scripts_

 [scriptDualTask.py](src/pi_hf/scriptDualTask.py) takes as an input the data files (in .csv format) related to the HF protocols for both with and without the use of exoskeleton.
 Datafile names should be provided with .csv extension.